Snitkin-Lab-Umich/prewas_manuscript_analysis/README.md

 # prewas manuscript analysis

-This repository contains the data and R scripts in support of a manuscript submitted to biorxiv.
-The focus of this work is to assess the potential impact of SNP pre-processing choices on bGWAS results.
+This repository contains the data and R scripts in support of the manuscript: [prewas: Data pre-processing for more informative bacterial GWAS](https://www.biorxiv.org/content/10.1101/2019.12.20.873158v1).
+The focus of this work is to assess the potential impact of variant pre-processing choices on bGWAS results.

-The preprint will be available soon on biorxiv.

-### Manuscript Title
-prewas: Data pre-processing for more informative bacterial GWAS

 ### Mansucript Authors
 Katie Saund* (https://orcid.org/0000-0002-6214-6713), Zena Lapp* (https://orcid.org/0000-0003-4674-2176), Stephanie N. Thiede* (https://orcid.org/0000-0003-0173-4324), Ali Pirani (https://orcid.org/0000-0001-7810-0982), and Evan S. Snitkin (https://orcid.org/0000-0001-8409-278X)